27/04/17 'Why should you have UX in your organisation' User Experience SIG event - Cambridge

-09/05/17 'State of the Nation - Use cases for Public Safety' Mobile Broadband Event - Cambridge
+09/05/17 'State of the Nation - Use cases for Public Safety' Mobile Broadband SIG event - Cambridge

 Commercial cellular networks have been driven by the needs of consumer and business users.
 The exceptional success of cellular has led to excellent economies of scale and constant rapid innovation.
 This environment has produced advanced standards such as LTE that provide multi-megabit per second data rates and multimedia capabilities, as well as traditional voice and messaging services.
 As mobile networks evolve to include promises such as network slicing, how will the networks adapt to dedicated services for critical applications such as connected car and public safety?
-Speakers include Peter Hodson of Sepura PLC and Nils Lofmark of Mason Advisory.
+Speakers include Peter Hudson of Sepura PLC, Nils Lofmark of Mason Advisory, Markus Hochenbleicher of PA Consulting and Dr Nigel Brown of Cabinet Office.
+With additional panellist Nick Koiza of Plextek

 18/05/17 Electronic Packaging for Medical Devices